l1ttled1no/VALORANT-MatureContent/README.md

 3. Copy the necessary files to the destination path.
 4. Remove the copied files from the destination path.

+This trick is needed for some account which cannot accessed to enable the Mature Content in General menu.
 ## Video tutorial how this trick works

 [![Video tutorial how this trick works](https://img.youtube.com/vi/DXQOpayNVkY/maxresdefault.jpg)](https://youtu.be/DXQOpayNVkY)